We are a minimalist family and yet we have some stuff. But minimalism is more about habits than stuff.

 Unpack

-After running errands, bags are unpacked and items stowed immediately.
+After running errands or receiving a packing in the mail, bags are unpacked, boxes are broken down, and items are stowed immediately.
 Large packs of toilet paper are dispersed to several bathrooms.
 Groceries stored in the pantry and fridge.
 There’s a system of boundaries in the fridge, freezer, and cabinets to prevent overbuying which maintains organization.

 Clean Counters and Tables

 My clean counters work hard.
 They are ready to receive bags of groceries or prepare a meal at the end of a busy workday.
 Lunches are packed during meal prep.
 And it’s easier to set an empty table for dinner.
-In general, flat surfaces are minimally decorated which means less to clean as well.
+In general, flat surfaces are minimally decorated which means they are easier to clean too,

 Donate

 We donate stuff all the time.
 We send hand-me-downs to a younger cousin.
 A donation bag resides on each level of the house to catch items as we find them.
-I also schedule a donation pickup once a quarter to serves as a helpful deadline.
+I schedule a donation pickup or drop off at least once a monthto serve as a helpful deadline.
 Donating lightens the burden physically and mentally.

 When you reduce the volume, spaces have a way of organizing themselves.